gazed/vu/README.md

 #Vu

-Vu (Virtual Universe) is a minimalist 3D engine written primarily in Go (Golang).
+Vu (Virtual Universe) is an agile 3D engine based on the modern programming language Go (Golang).
 Vu is composed of packages, detailed in [GoDoc](http://godoc.org/github.com/gazed/vu), and briefly summarized below.

 Sub packages